LUMC/HAMLET/docs/source/usage.rst

 Secondly, HAMLET requires a `Portable Encapsulated Project <http://pep.databio.org/en/2.1.0/>`_ configuration that specifies the samples and their associated gzipped, paired-end mRNA-seq files.
-For simple use cases, this can be a csv file with one line per read-pair, as can be seen below.
+For simple use cases, this can be a ``CSV`` file with one line per read-pair, as can be seen below.

 .. csv-table:: Example sample specification for HAMLET
    :delim: ,